-However, bulging hand veins can also be the result of other venous diseases – including superficial thrombophlebitis, like the leg condition we described above.
+However, bulging hand veins can also be the result of other venous diseases – including superficial thrombophlebitis.
 In these cases, the issue is not only with the skin, but the veins themselves.

 Veiny hands can also be caused after receiving an IV treatment, by pregnancy or mere genetics.

-Some hand vein conditions are harmless, like spider veins or most varicose veins are.
+Some hand vein conditions are harmless.
 However, others can be more serious.
 The best way to find out what your case may be, is to see a doctor in person.
 This is especially recommended if you feel pain or tenderness where your veins are bulging.

-What treatments do you provide for visible vein removal in Surrey?
+What treatments do you provide for visible vein removal in Vancouver (Surrey)?

-We offer non-surgical vein removal and solutions to get rid of visible veins.
+We offer only non-surgical vein removal options.
 Our minimally-invasive procedures require very little downtime.
 They also assume fewer potential side effects than would be the case with surgical methods.

-Options for Surrey varicose vein and spider vein treatments at our clinic include:
+Options for Vancouver spider vein and hand vein treatments at our Surrey clinic include:

 Vascular laser treatments

 Our excel® V laser is an upgrade to the popular VBeam laser.
 Both are meant to target red, blue and purple pigments in the skin.
-In other words – the visible blood that creates vascular lesions like spider veins or reticular veins.
-It also works on redness, and for skin tightening too.
+In other words – the visible blood that creates vascular lesions like spider veins.
+The excel® V also works on general skin redness, and skin laxity.

-This vascular laser is effective at disintegrating the tiny blood capillaries that show near the surface of your skin (i.e. the redness and lines).
-When they are destroyed, you get a reduction in visible veins on your face, feet or legs.
+This vascular laser is effective at disintegrating the tiny blood capillaries that show near the surface of the skin (i.e. the redness and lines).
+When they are destroyed, you get a reduction in visible veins on your face.
 Your body naturally removes the cells that have been killed off by the laser.
 Blood begins using a deeper vein pathway, which is not visible outwardly.

-With this method, the condition can return in some people, but only if those capillaries reform near the skin’s surface.
+With this method, the spider vein condition can return in some people, but only if those capillaries reform near the skin’s surface.

 The excel® V laser is not meant for large, varicose veins.
-It is also a different procedure than laser endovenous ablation, explained below, which we don’t offer at our clinic.
+It is also a different procedure than laser endovenous ablation, which we don’t offer at our clinic.

 Dermal filler injections for hand veins